THE ART OF THE GIJA PEOPLE | PAINTINGS

 (for details of the works, please click and hold cursor over the image)

 Views of the exhibition

-The Nancy Sever Gallery is pleased to present an exhibition of Indigenous art from the remote East Kimberley region of Western Australia.
-It features the work of a group of senior Gija artists from the same community as Rover Thomas and Queenie McKenzie who have been driven to put cross-cultural communication and education into practice through art.
+The Nancy Sever Gallery was pleased to present an exhibition of Indigenous art from the remote East Kimberley region of Western Australia.
+It featured the work of a group of senior Gija artists from the same community as Rover Thomas and Queenie McKenzie who have been driven to put cross-cultural communication and education into practice through art.

 What connects these artists is an encyclopaedic knowledge of Gija Country, their skills as cross-cultural communicators and educators, and the desire to share their art within their own community and with audiences beyond.
 They use painting to depict places that are hard to access, practices that have been discontinued, and knowledge that has been shared so that it may endure.
 The landscape becomes the locus for a discourse that is derived from and located in memory.

 The paintings are at once geographical, historical and biographical.
 Country is mapped with ochre to illustrate the present and the past- the artists’ personal lives and those of their ancestors.
 They present a rich tapestry of narratives that reveal the ngarranggarni (Dreaming).
 Natural forms and geographic locations articulate cultural histories.
 Features in the landscape such as hills, trees, rocks, waterholes and rivers appear as motifs but, in fact, represent the history of the land.